IN THIS ARTICLE

 In contrast, the server maintains the Linux OS we rely on and several other services through most upgrades as these platform components change much less frequently than the container (our file and protection systems).
 As a result, software upgrades will have no more than 30 seconds of downtime regardless of platform or node count, so long as that upgrade does not change the underlying host.

-In the arm phase, we stop the old container and start the new one if it’s an Instant Software Upgrade OR initiate a reboot if it’s a Platform Upgrade where we selectively upgrade the OS image.
+In the commit phase, we stop the old container and start the new one if it’s an Instant Software Upgrade OR initiate a reboot if it’s a Platform Upgrade where we selectively upgrade the OS image.
 It’s during this time that you will experience downtime or client disruption that will vary depending on the type of upgrade you are installing.
-Since no reboot is required to update the container image in an Instant Software Upgrade, cluster downtime during the arm phase will be 30 seconds or less.
+Since no reboot is required to update the container image in an Instant Software Upgrade, cluster downtime during the commit phase will be 30 seconds or less.

 Moving forward, the product release notes for each version of Qumulo Core will specify Instant Software Upgrade or Platform Upgrade.
 Additionally, we will outline what required changes to the OS/platforms are being made and provide an estimated upgrade time so that you can plan your maintenance window accordingly.